On uniform flag bundles on Fano manifolds: Introduction

-The notion of uniform flag bundle is settled in Section \ref{sec:unif} by means of the concept of {\em tag} of a $G/B$-bundle on a rational curve.
-The tag is defined in \cite{OSW} as a $\rk(G)$-vector of non-negative integers, associated with the nodes of the Dynkin diagram of $G$, and it is a geometric counterpart of Grothendieck's classifying co-character (see Remark \ref{rem:tagsplit} for the relation between the tag and the splitting type when $G/B$ is the complete flag manifold of a projective space).
-We prove in this section a characterization of trivial flag bundles in terms of their tags with respect to certain families of rational curves, namely Theorem \ref{thm:trivial1}: \begin{theorem*} Let $X$ be a manifold, rationally chain connected with respect to unsplit families of rational curves $\cM_1, \dots,\cM_s$, and $\pi:Y\to X$ a $G/B$-bundle over $X$.
+The concept of tag allows us to define the notion of uniform flag bundle, that we introduce in Section \ref{sec:unif}.
+After discussing families of minimal sections of uniform flag bundles, we prove a characterization of trivial flag bundles in terms of their tags with respect to certain families of rational curves, namely Theorem \ref{thm:trivial1}: \begin{theorem*} Let $X$ be a manifold, rationally chain connected with respect to unsplit families of rational curves $\cM_1, \dots,\cM_s$, and $\pi:Y\to X$ a $G/B$-bundle over $X$.
 Then $ Y\cong X\times G/B$ is trivial as a $G/B$-bundle over $X$ if and only if for every rational curve $\Gamma_i$ belonging to a family $\cM_i$, the tag of the $G/B$-bundle $Y$ on $\Gamma_i$ is zero. \end{theorem*} Our proof is complementary to the different proofs characterizing trivial vector bundles in terms of their restrictions to curves (\cite{AW, BdS,Pan}, see also \cite[Proposition 2.4]{kyoto}), stressing the interplay between both approaches --flag bundle versus vector bundle-- to these questions.